A guide for supporting university and college students who stammer.

 - Give the option for written work to be read out by a peer or support worker.

-Students may hold back from contributing to discussions or asking and answering questions.
+The issue: students may hold back from contributing to discussions or asking and answering questions.

 - Vary the size of the group during seminars and lectures.